UCL/ECON-CLUSTER/README.md

 # 5. Accessing compute nodes: Sun Grid Engine

-To ensure your jobs run as quickly as possible the cluster uses the Sun Grid Engine© (SGE) solution to keep track of what resources are avaialble.
+To ensure your jobs run as quickly as possible the cluster uses the Sun Grid Engine© (SGE) solution to keep track of what resources are available.
 Depending on the load, the jobs you submit will either be instantly scheduled to a compute node or placed in a queue until the resources requested become available.

 ## 5.1.
 Interactive sessions